Sam-Beynon/sam-beynon.github.io/_posts/2022-02-23-Umbraco-Custom-Property-Editors.md

 * Validating basic properties.
 * Validating complex objects.
 * Accessing other properties on the same document type.
 * Converting complex objects into consumable front-end models using PropertyConverters.
-(For your MVC views.)
+(For your razor views.)
-* Adding 3rd party angularJS code to the dependencies.
+* Adding 3rd party angularJS code to the module.
 * Locating and understanding where the data lives in the Umbraco database.
 * Examples : Creating a picker that is powered by an Umbraco DropDown data type.